 How to Make Potato Soup

 Whip up this yummy ham and potato soup in no time after all the chopping is finished.
-Begin by making the soup base/broth.
-Melt the butter over low heat.
+Begin by making the soup base/broth with the amazing Norpro Saucinator Whisk.
+This whisk is my go-to tool when I make any roux or gravy.
+No more lumps with a saucinator.
+Smooth sailing all the way.
+First, melt the butter over low heat.
 When melted, add the flour and cook for a couple of minutes until the flour is cooked and bubbly.

 Add the garlic, onion, celery, chicken broth and half and half and the spices, except for the salt.
 Whisk until thickened.
 Add the potatoes and ham.
 Cover pot and cook until potatoes are tender.